ChilliCream/hotchocolate-docs/docs/dotnet-cli.md

 title: .NET CLI
 ---

-Because we love the new Microsoft .NET Command Line Interface we created a Hot Chocolate server template that lets you setup a new GraphQL server in seconds.
+Because we love the new Microsoft .NET command line interface we have created a Hot Chocolate server template that lets you setup a new GraphQL server in seconds.

 Here is how to install the Hot Chocolate template into your dotnet CLI: